Unstable Leg

 Queer methodologies in bioarchaeology expand our interpretations beyond what can definitively be discerned from scientific data, inviting polyvocal expressions into the research process.
 But what exactly is a “queer methodology” in bioarchaeology?

-Referencing their collaborative film, a story that doesn’t have to do with me (2021), bioarchaeologist B Charles, and filmmaker Kym McDaniel challenge simplistic definitions of queer methodology in order to make connections across fields of bioarchaeology and experimental filmmaking.
+Referencing our collaborative film, a story that doesn’t have to do with me (2021), bioarchaeologist B Charles and I challenge simplistic definitions of queer methodology in order to make connections across fields of bioarchaeology and experimental filmmaking.

 Finding Connections in Hypermobility and Chronic Pain